THERMOGRAPHIC DIAGNOSTIC IMAGING

 Is Thermography Safe?

 Breast thermography is a non-contact test.
 Conversely, mammography involves placing the breast between two plates and subjecting the breast to painful compression.
 The recommended force used to compress breast tissue in a mammogram is 300 Newtons, the equivalent of placing a fifty-pound weight on the breast.
-In an article written in 1928 (5), physicians were warned to handle “cancerous breasts with care – for fear of accidentally disseminating cells and spreading cancer.”
-In 1992 (6) an opinion was offered that such compression might lead to distant and lethal spread of malignant cells by rupturing small blood vessels in or around small, as yet undetected, breast cancers.
+In 1992, an opinion was offered that such compression might lead to distant and lethal spread of malignant cells by rupturing small blood vessels in or around small, as yet undetected, breast cancers.